kevinpz/az-enable-encryptionathost-after-ade/README.md

 ### Enable encryption at host
 > [!IMPORTANT]
-> Be aware than to enable encryption at host the VM will be stopped.
+> Be aware that to enable encryption at the host, the VM will be stopped.

 Once the new VM is created, you can enable encryption at host.
 ```bash